Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-a5r7Mm3H7zc.md

 ### Transcript

-> are the plans for faster world travel i don't think there are plans for that i don't think
+> are the plans for faster world travel I don't think there are plans for that I don't think